- Editing invokes a separate dedicated diagram editor in which to define/change the worklow logic

 Clicking "No" will dismiss the dialog and leave the state of the workflow definition and its diagrams unchanged.

-Obtaining a lock and editing again will create a new draft from the latest published copy and the edit cycle can begin again
+Obtaining editing again will lock and create a new draft from the latest published copy and the edit cycle can begin again

 Discarding Draft Edits